 Third Party Suppliers

 We also procure products and services from a range of managed suppliers, ranging from small and medium enterprises to large multinationals.
 Purchasing for our own managed Post Offices is controlled centrally by the Procurement team who also set the Supplier Relationship Management standards to ensure our teams maintain a consistent approach to supplier management.
+Our Supplier Code of Conduct outlines our expectations on suppliers to take a number of actions around Modern Slavery:

 OUR BELIEFS AND PRINCIPLES